 The smart search works by helping you to build a query based on both your history and commonly used elements used within a search.

 You can access the smart search by using the search bar found on the analytics homepage, as seen in the image below.

 As soon as you start typing into the search bar, suggestions will be made in the search bar for the search query you might have wanted to run or suggestions of how you may want to continue with this search query.
 This is based on your history, assignees, and syntax.
-The Search Helper is also provided here.

 The smart search will continue to respond to your query however long it is.